 Main risks include:

-Severe contraindications include: Pregnant women (embryonic development is more sensitive to radiation), and patients with severe renal failure (contrast agents may cause nephrogenic systemic fibrosis).
+Severe contraindications include: Pregnant women (embryonic development is more sensitive to radiation), patients with severe renal failure (contrast agents may cause nephrogenic systemic fibrosis).
 A few patients may experience issues due to claustrophobia or obesity affecting scan quality.

 Before the scan, inform medical staff of: